jacobrod245/SA-Walking-Sim/README.md

 ### To setup, run the following in a new terminal (in ~/catkin_ws):
 catkin_make

+### Make sure to install ros-control before continuing to the next step

 ### To open the simulation, run the following in the first terminal:

 source ~/catkin_ws/devel/setup.bash